boydjawun/Azure-Sentinel-Honeypot-Lab-with-Ubuntu/README.md

 *The first 3 logs are of the failed log in attempts*

-# Configure a Log Repository and Forward our VM logs into it + Creating Sentinel Instance
+# Configure a Log Repository + Creating Sentinel Instance

 - Type log analytics workspaces in the search bar and click create